Tree embeddings and nonuniqueness in site percolation: Embedded Trees

-Given Lemma \ref{lc29}, the degree $|f|$ of a face $f$ is equal to the number of vertices on the boundary of the face which is the same as the number of edges on the boundary of the face.
+Under the assumptions of Lemma \ref{lc29}, the degree $|f|$ of a finite face $f$ is equal to the number of vertices on the boundary of the face which is the same as the number of edges on the boundary of the face.
+We shall next construct embedded trees on graphs satisfying the assumptions of Lemma \ref{lc29}, which is crucial to the proof of Conjecture \ref{c11}.

-\begin{lemma} Let $G=(V,E)$ be an infinite, connected, planar graph, properly embedded into $\RR^2$ such that one of the following 2 conditions holds: \begin{enumerate} \item the minimal vertex degree is at least 7; or \item the minimal vertex degree is at least 5; and the minimal face degree is at least 4. \end{enumerate} Then there exists a tree $T=(V_{T},E_{T})$ embedded into $G$ such that \begin{itemize} \item the root vertex of $T$ has degree 2; all the other vertices of $T$ has degree 3 or 4; \item $V_T\subset V$ and $E_{T}\subset{E}$. \end{itemize} \end{lemma}
+\begin{lemma} Let $G=(V,E)$ be an infinite, connected, planar graph, properly embedded into $\RR^2$ such that the minimal vertex degree is at least 7.
+Then at any vertex $v\in V$ there exists a tree $T=(V_{T},E_{T})$ rooted at $v$ and embedded into $G$ such that \begin{itemize} \item the root vertex of $T$ has degree 2; all the other vertices of $T$ have degree 3 or 4; \item For each $\si\in V_T$, let $U_{v,\si}$ be all the vertices in the components of $T\setminus \{\si\}$ that do not contain the root $v$.
+Let $T_{v,\si}$ be the subgraph of $T$ induced by $\{\si\}\cup U_{v,\si}$.
+Then for each $n\geq 1$, among all the vertices of $T_{v,\si}$ with distance $n$ to $\si$, all of them have degree at least 3 and at least $\frac{1}{3}$ of them have degree 4. \item $V_T\subset V$ and $E_{T}\subset{E}$. \end{itemize} \end{lemma}

-See Figure \ref{fig:f21} for an example of a tree embedded into the order 7 triangular tilings of the hyperbolic plane (i.e., a vertex transitive graph $G$ drawn in $\HH^2$ such that each vertex has degree 7 and each face has degree 3) satisfying the conditions of Lemma \ref{l59}.
+See Figure \ref{fig:f21} for an example of a tree embedded into the degree 7 triangular tilings of the hyperbolic plane (i.e., a vertex transitive graph $G$ drawn in $\HH^2$ such that each vertex has degree 7 and each face has degree 3) satisfying the conditions of Lemma \ref{l59}.

-\textbf{Proof of Lemma \ref{l59} under condition (1).} Let $G$ be a graph satisfying condition (1) of Lemma \ref{l59}.
+\begin{proof} Let $G$ be a graph satisfying condition (1) of Lemma \ref{l59}.
 We will find a tree as a subgraph of $G$ recursively.

 Let $v\in V$.
 Let $v_{0}$, $v_{1}$ be two vertices adjacent to $v$ in $G$ such that $v$, $v_{0}$, $v_{1}$ share a face.
 Starting from $v,v_0$ construct a walk

 Starting from $v,v_1$ construct a walk